-I was raised to be believe that feminists wanted to murder babies.
+I was raised to believe that feminists wanted to murder babies.
 They wanted sexual pleasure for the sake of pleasure and didn’t want to do dishes.
-And they wanted to make more money than men and turn them into stay at home dads.
+And they wanted to make more money than men and turn them into stay-at-home dads.
 I grew up with a father who still denies the wage gap and a mother who “sacrificed everything” to raise us kids.
 Including herself.

 I believed that being a feminist meant men wouldn’t be gentlemen towards me and I would have to go to work and make my own money and that’s fun for extra stuff like shoes, but did I really want to have to be responsible for…like…bills?